inemtsev/hugo_blog/content/posts/kotlin-dsl-by-example.md

 ### Complete stages (Advanced example)

-Our pipeline stage, needs a name, jobs to run, environment to target and prerequisite step(s).
+Our pipeline stage needs a name, jobs to run, an environment to target and prerequisite step(s).
 We can model these via:

 ```kotlin
 data class Stage (